membraneframework/membrane_tutorials/rtsp_to_hls/05_Pipeline.md

 end
 ```

 First we check, if the stream hasn't started yet.
-That's because if we are restarting the pipeline there might be a previous RTP still being send, so we might receive the `:new_rtp_stream` notification twice - once for the old and then for the new stream.
-We want to ignore any notification after the first one, as we want only a single copy of each element.
+That's because if we are restarting the pipeline there might be a previous RTP stream still being sent, so we might receive the `:new_rtp_stream` notification twice - once for the old and then for the new stream.
+We want to ignore any notification after the first one, as we want only a single copy of each media processing element.
 Notice the sps and pps being passed to the H264 parser - they are necessary for decoding the stream.